The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Mild – Early Signs of Impulsivity and Escapism

-- Impulsiveness in decision-making, leading to frequent changes in direction
+- Impulsive decisions and frequent changes in life direction

 Moderate – Escalating Manic Tendencies and Compulsive Behaviors